Answers to your questions (FAQ)

 There are many other good sites that have addressed this

-translations are based on instead of debating the actual
+that the translations are based on instead of debating the

-New World Translation (although the New World Translation
+World Translation (although the New World Translation is not

-is not faithful to the Greek text) we have used the NIV
+faithful to the Greek text) we have used the NIV and the New

-and the New World Translation to prove our point to the
+World Translation to prove our point to the Witnesses in our

 |